fuzzy-logic/whatson/README.md

 # whatson

-Simple web application to retreive events from api.eventful.com
+Simple web application to retrieve events from http://api.eventful.com

 This application was structured using Domain Driven Design Principles with the following layers: